sa-mw-dach/opendj/docs/20architecture/architecture.md

 1. Communication between services and services with backends should be async/event driven as much as possible, otherwise REST@HTTP.
 We expect all service and backend-components to be deployed co-located, i.e. low latency.

 1. communication between backends and external services should be compressed and encrypted.
 No rules regarding protocol, as highly dependent on the service/API being used.

+# Components and their responsibilities
+## frontend-web
+Contains the html5/angular web client that runs on the users browser.
+Really only the stuff that runs on the client, according to the layering concept.
+Talks primarily to the service-bffweb (see below) via REST@HTTP and websockets.
+Might call directly to other services for performance or simplification reasons.
+Responsibilities:
+1. Taking care of all the user interactions
+1. Providing the different views for the different users

+## service-bffweb
+The backend for frontend for the frontent-web component.
+The entry point to the system for the web client.
+For async updates (e.g. of the playlist), websockets are used.
+These allow the bffweb to push updates to the web client.

+Responsibilities:
+1. Aggregate internal services so that they can be easily consumed.
+1. Maps from kafka events that happen on the server side to websockets for client communications (kafka protocol can not easily be routed to clients)

+## service-playlist
+Maintains the playlists for all active events.

+Responsibilities:
+1. create a playlist for an event
+1. add a track to a playlist
+1. move a track to a different position in the playlist
+1. start/stop playing the playlist.
+1. notify clients of updates of a playlist
+1. hide the different available music provider
+1. when the playing of the current track is finished, pop that track off the list, start playing the next track.

+## provider-spotify
+Provides the interface/boundary to spotify for actual music.

+Responsibilities:
+1. Handle authentication flow against spotify.
+1. selection of a playback device
+1. searching of tracks
+1. provide track details (bpm etc.)
+1. playback of tracks
+1. notify when a track playback is finished (or stopped using direct spotify controls)

+## backend-eventstore
+Provide pub/sub and persistence storage of events, e.g. with [Apache Kafka](https://kafka.apache.org)

+## backend-eventstore
+Provide pub/sub and persistence storage of events, e.g. with [Apache Kafka](https://kafka.apache.org)

+## backend-db
+Provide persistence for state in a database.
+By theory, each Microservice should have it's own database.
+We think this will lead to a deployment overkill.
+Thus, we start with a single database shared by all microservice.
+To allow for later seperation, each microservice **MUST** use it's own schema in the datbas, ane relations between different schema are **FORBIDDEN**.